kice/pyYAHE/README.md

 ### Features

+0. Output is designed for human reading (for code simplicity)
 1. Only python standard libraries are used
 2. Very small ~kinda~ (131 lines @ 5k)
 3. Can parse and format